from __future__ import annotations

 """ # noqa: E501

-from mace.calculators.foundations_models import mace_mp
+from mace.calculators.foundations_models import mace_mp as mace_mp_impl

 dtype = _get_dtype(precision)